 - At wide open throttle or WOT, the voltage is high, between 4.5 and 4.8 Volts.

 - The TPS will usually set a Fault Code if the signal wire voltage is 0 or 5 Volts.
 The signal should never reach these extremes.

 As the pedal is pushed down, the voltage increases from the minimum of about .5Volts to about 4.8 Volts.
-Early TPS sensors were adjustable and later TPS sensors the computer “learns” the minimum and maximum voltages.
+Early TPS sensors were adjustable and in later TPS sensors the computer “learns” the minimum and maximum voltages.
 Thru a scan tool or PC, this would usually be 0% to 100% throttle position.

 Pressure sensors are referred to as variable-capacitance or piezoresistive sensors.
 They are used to measure a variety of pressures on vehicles.
 Some of the pressure this type of sensor can measure are; atmospheric pressure (BARO or Barometric pressure), intake manifold pressure or vacuum, manifold absolute pressure (MAP) or Turbo Boost Pressure (BPS), oil pressures (OPS), fuel pressures, AC system pressures, and transmission oil pressure.